Whimsical Night Sky Illustration — Bullet Journal Setup

 The Process

-First, I created a wet wash with some lovely dark sky colors, like Payne’s Grey, Alizarin Crimson, Cobalt Blue, and Black.
+First, I created a wet wash with some lovely dark, night sky colors, like Payne’s Grey, Alizarin Crimson, Cobalt Blue, and Black.
 Then, once it dried, I used the Bleedproof White and a fine paintbrush to letter out my headers and add stars, moons, constellations, and plants to the pages.

 Finally, I used my Fudenosuke brush pen to outline my calendar boxes and then I filled in the dates with a fine drawing pen.